VWeiTech/my-website/docs/AWS-SAA/wrong-problem-collection.md

 - Regional Reserved Instances is incorrect.
 This type of reservation does not reserve capacity.
 - You cannot use Amazon EFS for Windows instances as this is not supported.
 - IRSA = IAM roles for service accounts
+- This is incorrect because S3 Object Lock applies to specific objects, not the entire bucket, and there is no WORM-specific configuration required beyond compliance mode.